-This course presents basic survival skills using the Windows operating system.
-The topics covered include: essential hardware and software concepts; using peripherals, using the Windows desktop; disk preparation; creating, editing, saving and printing files; creating and organizing folders; and exploring the Windows accessory programs.
-The course is taught in a hands-on environment and assumes no computer experience.
+This course presents the basic skills to become a competent and confident Windows based PC user.
+Topics include essential concepts and use of hardware, software, disk preparation, file management, organization of folders and files, accessories and maintenance programs.
+This course is taught in a hands-on environment and assumes little or no computer experience.
+Class: 3 hours per week.
 Prerequisites: eligibility for MAT 095 and ENG 101.
-(Fa,Sp) 2 credits
+(Fa,Sp, Su) 2 credits